ngthduy90/ChatTutorial/ChatFirebase.md

 ### Milestone 2: Create a Login Screen
   - Create a new View Controller (or rename the default one) called `LoginViewController`.
   - `Import Firebase` to `the LoginViewController`
   - Firebase provides multiple sign-in method such as email/password, Google, Facebook,...
 We are going to use email/password method.
-We already enabled `Anonymous` mode.
   - Add the following views to the login screen:
     - An email/password text field
     - A sign up/log in button